aoliver44/nutrition_tools/README.md

 ## Option 2: Build it yourself!
 Still local installation.
 $ docker build -t nutrition_tools:1.0 .

-## Option 3: You are using singularity (assuming its in your path.
-## you might need to load a module or something).
-Usually remote installation.
-## **NOTE:** I do not know much about singularity
-## pull image from internet
-$ singularity pull nutrition_tools.sif docker://aoliver44/nutrition_tools:1.0
-## run image
-$ singularity run -w -W /path/to/working/directory nutrition_tools.sif bash

 ## to run
 $ docker run --rm -it -v /path/to/data:/home/data \
 > -v /path/to/github_repo/nutrition_tools:/home/ \